 There is no required textbook for this course.
-Readings will be drawn from academic journals, book chapters, and media, and will be posted on Canvas, organized in modules by date.
+Readings will be drawn from academic journals, book chapters, and media, and will be posted on Canvas, organized in modules according to topic and assignment.

 Readings will be posted in PDF format or as a hyperlink.
 Although you are not required to bring copies of the readings with you to class, you may find this useful.

 The bulk of your "homework" for class consists of completing the assigned readings and coming to class prepared to discuss the material.
-You should plan to spend approximately hours doing the readings for each class.
+You should plan to spend approximately 5-6 hours preparing and doing assignments for each class.
 Ultimately, you will get the most out of this class if you keep up with the readings, engage thoughtfully with the course material, and make informed contributions to class discussion.